Galactica (roller coaster): Statistics

 At the time of opening, Galactica was the tallest ride at Alton Towers with a height of 20 m. until it was overtaken by Wicker Man, which stands at 22 m.
 The 840 m ride reaches a top speed of 75 km/h, and riders can experience a g-force of up to 3.5g whilst on the ride.
 One cycle of the ride lasts approximately one minute and forty seconds.

 Trains

-Galactica features a dual-platform loading station, permitting three trains to operate simultaneously.
+Galactica features three trains.
 Each train has seven cars, with each car carrying four riders side-by-side in a single row.
 This configuration allows for up to 1500 riders per hour, although this was heavily reduced when VR was in operation.

 Station and loading

 Riders board a train sitting down, in a similar style to inverted roller coasters.
 Riders are restrained through a padded over-the-shoulder harness and a lap bar.
 Two flaps hold the riders' legs in position at their ankles, and close as the harness locks into place.
 After a train is fully locked and checked, riders are raised into the flying position and the train departs the station.
+When the ride operated as Air, a dispatch sequence involved lighting changes and an audio saying "Prepare for Air, assume the position, now fly".
+The ride has a dual-loading system in the station, allowing two trains to be simultaneously boarded for more efficient loading.
+However, this system is typically only used on busier days, meaning often only one station is used.
 From 2016 to 2018, riders had the option of wearing virtual reality headsets, which were attached to the restraints.